velvia/links/rust.md

       (*foobar).bar = -1;
     }
 ```

+Sometimes you want to make independent parts of byte buffers mutable.
+Some crates help with this:
+- bytes can be used, but its API is more geared towards network use cases
+- [deferred_reference](https://docs.rs/deferred-reference/latest/deferred_reference/trait.Defer.html#impl-Defer-for-UnsafeCell%3CT%3E) is a clever crate that can return independent mutable slices

 Want to zero memory quickly?
 Use [slice_fill](https://docs.rs/slice-fill/1.0.1/slice_fill/) for memset optimization, since there is no memory filling for slices in Rust yet.